June 1946 lunar eclipse

 A total lunar eclipse occurred at the Moon’s descending node of orbit on Friday, June 14, 1946, with an umbral magnitude of 1.3983.
 It was a central lunar eclipse, in which part of the Moon passed through the center of the Earth's shadow.
 A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
 A total lunar eclipse occurs when the Moon's near side entirely passes into the Earth's umbral shadow.
 Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
 A total lunar eclipse can last up to nearly two hours, while a total solar eclipse lasts only a few minutes at any given place, because the Moon's shadow is smaller.
-Occurring about 1.8 days after apogee (on June 12, 1946, at 22:40 UTC), the Moon's apparent diameter was smaller.
+Occurring about 1.8 days after the apogee (on June 12, 1946, at 22:40 UTC), the Moon's apparent diameter was smaller.

 This was the first central lunar eclipse of Lunar Saros 129.